gwirn/golaf/README.md

   -match int
         score for a match [POSITIVE] (default 3)
   -mmp int
-        missmatch penalty [NEGATIVE] (default -3) -quality int
+        mismatch penalty [NEGATIVE] (default -3) -quality int
-        percentage of the pattern that have to macht to be seen as match (default 75) -recH
+        percentage of the pattern that have to match to be seen as match (default 75) -recH
-        include hidden files in search
+        include hidden files in the search
   -recursive string
-        root directorx for recursively searching through all files (default ".")
+        root directory for recursively searching through all files (default ".")
+  -type string
+        Search type
+        c - search in file content
+        n - search for files and directories (default "c")
 ```